Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-access-policies-for-s3-buckets.md

 * The `Guest` account
 * Any group that includes the `Guest` account as a member

+{% if page.platform contains 'anq' %}
-{% include note.html content="When you upgrade Qumulo Core version 7.1.1, the system replaces anonymous S3 bucket access configuration with a default S3 bucket policy that permits all S3 API actions to all principals." %}
+{% include note.html content="When you upgrade to Qumulo Core version 7.1.1, the system replaces anonymous S3 bucket access configuration with a default S3 bucket policy that permits all S3 API actions to all principals." %}
+{% endif %}

 ## Prerequisites
 The following prerequisites let you manage the access policy for an S3 bucket effectively.